TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 6 46 44
 3 7 5
 ```
-**Notice two crucial facts about this list**:
+**Note two crucial facts about this list**:
 1. There are no more than three values per item.
 This means that there are only three vertices per face.
-2. These values aren't coordinates; they correspond to the items in the vertex list that form a triangle (they're vertex indicies).
+2. These values aren't coordinates; they correspond to the items in the vertex list that form a triangle (they're vertex indices).

-Incorrect face data will reference incorrect vertex indicies, leading the solver to parse the mesh incorrectly. **You must be careful**.
+Incorrect face data will reference incorrect vertex indices, leading the solver to parse the mesh incorrectly. **You must be careful**.

 Additionally, you may notice there are **two types of triangle meshes**:
 1. Static
 2. Dynamic

 Static triangle meshes can't move and are bounding-volume-heirarchy accelerated.
 This means they are much more performant for static geometry like your level terrain or map, but they can't move or react to forces. **It does not support triangle-triangle interaction,** but is significantly faster for raycasting and convex hulls.
-Therefore, dynamic triangle meshes won't be able to collide triangle-to-triangle with BVH static meshes.
+Therefore, dynamic triangle meshes won't be able to collide triangle-to-triangle collisions with BVH static meshes.

 Dynamic triangle meshes are special: they support **deformable and/or moving concave meshes**.
 They also support **triangle-to-triangle collision with other dynamic triangle meshes**.
 However: